 The Flex Pillow is machine washable—just toss it in the washing machine on a delicate cycle.
 Since it’s so malleable, the pillow won’t grow lumps from being machine-washed.

 For a reliable cooling pillow, take a look at the Amerisleep Comfort Classic Pillow.
-The 6-inch pillow aligns your head and neck all night without getting hot.
 The pillow stays cool thanks to the air channels and breathable cover.

 Inside the Comfort Classic Pillow is Bio-Pur®.
 Bio-Pur® is a unique plant-based memory foam featured in nearly all our mattresses.
 Compared to any traditional memory foam pillow, Bio-Pur® is lightweight, cooling, and responsive.
 Plus, it doesn’t go flat quickly or leave you feeling “stuck” in your pillow.